Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 These files help with the training and evaluation process.
 ## toolbox
 Some modules can be used in different programs.
-## Detailed instruction will be complete ASAP
+## Detailed instruction will be completed ASAP